-This course builds on MDIA 313, by focusing on PR research, evaluation, branding, event organizing, customer/investor/stakeholder relations, crisis management, corporate image and corporate culture.
-Prerequisite MDIA 313
+This course focuses on PR research, evaluation, branding, event organizing, customer/investor/stakeholder relations, crisis management, corporate image and corporate culture.
+Pre-requisite MDIA 313

 MDIA 414 Theatrical Performance (3cr.)
 In Arabic

 An introductory course in the theories, techniques, and practices of the theater, including running a production from its initial stages to the conclusion of the run.
 Plays, musicals, or dance, will be examined from the perspective of the actors, stage manager, and director.
 Working with other members of the production team will be discussed as well as calling shows.
 Students will acquire practical experience through the production of a short play.